twallema/pyIEEM/data/README.md

 ##### FR

 + `RawData_ComesF.xlsx`: contains the raw dataset from "The French Connection: The First Large Population-Based Contact Survey in France Relevant for the Spread of Infectious Diseases".
-Social contact data is available based on the place of work
+Social contact data is available based on the place of work.
+Modifications: 1) Merge AS --> AY, rename 'SPC'.
+2) Rename 'contacts  x' (double space is intentional!), going from 1 to 40 and then again from 1 to 29 --> 'contacts 1' --> 'contacts 69'.

 + `S1_Fig.pdf`: questionnaire used by the authors to obtain the social contact data in `RawData_ComesF.xlsx`.